pypa/virtualenv/docs/index.rst

 .. warning::

     We advise installing virtualenv-1.9 or greater.
 Prior to version 1.9, the pip included in virtualenv did not not download from PyPI over SSL.

 .. warning::

-    When using pip to install virtualenv, we advise using pip-1.3 or greater.
+    When using pip to install virtualenv, we advise using pip 1.3 or greater.
     Prior to version 1.3, pip did not not download from PyPI over SSL.

 .. warning::

-    We advise against using easy_install to install virtualenv, because easy_install does not download from PyPI over SSL.
+    We advise against using easy_install to install virtualenv when using setuptools < 0.9.7, because easy_install didn't download from PyPI over SSL and was broken in some subtle ways.

-To install globally with `pip` (if you have pip-1.3 or greater installed globally):
+To install globally with `pip` (if you have pip 1.3 or greater installed globally):

 ::